bhisaac/5eFP/5eFP-SRD.md

 The following procedure must be completed to explore a world map tile:
 - Explore 55% or more of the map.
 - Find and resolve 3 footholds.
-- Locate an item or perform an action according to the setting handbook.
+- Locate an item or complete a setting handbook requirement.

 Steps taken for world map deployment.
 1. **Preview.** Druids and rangers receive a special bonus round.
 Each druid and ranger PC, in initiative order, may choose one unexplored world map tile within the current level of play and preview its terrain by temporarily removing its obscuring world map tile.
 Once finished, the player then returns the obscuring world map tile back to its original position.